 Take flight this summer outside the Amelia Earhart Regional Library.
-Honoring the famed aviator who had lived in North Hollywood and was known for her love of books, this special gathering will include a reading by a surprise guest and a jazz performance by the Herbie Hancock Institute of Jazz, a nonprofit education organization with a mission to offer the world’s most promising young musicians college level training by internationally acclaimed jazz masters.
+Honoring the famed aviator who had lived in North Hollywood and was known for her love of books, this special gathering will include a reading by actors Nancy Ma and Remy Ortiz and a jazz performance by the Herbie Hancock Institute of Jazz, a nonprofit education organization with a mission to offer the world’s most promising young musicians college level training by internationally acclaimed jazz masters.

 There is a free parking lot adjacent to the Library as well as free street parking.

 ALOUD on PLACES This summer the Library Foundation of Los Angeles in Partnership with the Los Angeles Public Library are presenting 5 different programs in parks adjacent to libraries.
 We’re bringing in music, speakers, performers, book bikes carrying curated books that reflect the entertainment that afternoon, library sign-up, and local food trucks.
 We’re hoping that families picnic and enjoy the music and readings in a beautiful public space.
 These events are meant to bring joy and fun to the community!

 Become a Member

 Join a community of Los Angeles Public Library supporters.